AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 </ul>
 ```

-The nice thing is that since these components don't even get rendered, the components will not execute any code (thus any futher API calls they would be making will not be made).
+The nice thing is that since these components don't even get rendered, the components will not execute any code (thus any further API calls they would be making (and failing) will not be made at all).

 # Adding new features
-So if you want to add a new feature, the following areas need updating:
+So if you want to add a new feature, you need to follow these steps:
-1. Create new feature class in API
+1. Create a new feature class in your API
-1. Register Feature with IoC container
+1. Register the feature with IoC container
-1. Add setting for feature to appSettings.json
+1. Add a setting for said feature to AppSettings.json (_remember to name it the same as the class name_)
-1. Expose feature via API endpoint
+1. Expose the feature via API endpoint
-1. Add to model in Angular
+1. Add to the model in Angular
-1. Bind front end to state of the feature returned from the API
+1. Bind the front end to the state of the feature returned from the API

 # Demo
 ```git clone https://github.com/AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling```